-The French oenologist Michel Rolland (*1947) comes from an im Pomerol active winegrower family.
-After training at the School of Viticulture of the famous Château La Tour Blanche he studied until 1972 at the University of Bordeaux, At that time there were the famous oenologists Pascal Ribéreau-Gayon (1930-2011) and Émile Peynaud (1912-2004) as professors who influenced him significantly.
-Rolland is one of the most sought after consultants in the wine world.
-His reputation founded in the late 1970s at wineries on Rive droite (right bank) in Bordelais, where especially red wines with a high proportion of Merlot as Cabernet Franc dominate.
-His worldwide rise as a leader Flying Winemaker then took place in parallel with his friend American wine critic Robert Parker (*1947), who also began his career at this time.
+The French oenologist Michel Rolland (*1947) comes from a family of winemakers working in the Pomerol region.
+After training at the viticultural school of the famous Château La Tour Blanche, he studied at the University of Bordeaux until 1972.
+At that time, the famous oenologists Pascal Ribéreau-Gayon (1930-2011) and Émile Peynaud (1912-2004) were professors there who had a decisive influence on him.
+Rolland is one of the most sought-after consultants in the wine world.
+From the late 1970s onwards, his reputation was established with wineries on the Rive droite (right bank) in the Bordelais, where red wines with a high proportion of Merlot and Cabernet Franc dominate.
+His worldwide rise as a leading Flying Winemaker came at the same time as his friend, the American wine critic Robert Parker (*1947), who also began his career at this time.

-Rolland's style is deep-colored, extra-rich, high-alcohol, supple red wines from highly ripe grapes with a strong use of new barriques, but taking into account the respective terroirs, This often also draws one through wood and high alcohol content caused sweet sensation out.
-In interplay with Parkers wine reviews both of them exerted a major influence on the vinification methods worldwide.
-The documentary film "Mondovino" by US filmmaker Jonathan Nossiter, which won an award at the Cannes Film Festival in 2004, shows the impact of the film globalization to the different wine regions of the world.
-In it, Rolland and Parker become as almost diabolical protagonists of a worldwide wine uniformation with so-called Coca-Cola wines what is not justified in the opinion of experts.
-Because the variety of wines from Rolland advised wineries prove exactly the opposite.
-He is not, as shown in the film, an unconditional advocate of micro-oxygenation,
+The style represented by Rolland are deep-coloured, extract-rich, alcohol-rich, smooth red wines from highly mature grapes with strong use of new barrique barrels, but with consideration of the respective terroir.
+This is often characterised by a sweetness sensation caused by wood and high alcohol content.
+In the interplay with Parker's wine evaluations, both have thus exerted a major influence on vinification methods worldwide.
+The documentary film "Mondovino" by US filmmaker Jonathan Nossiter, which won an award at the Cannes Film Festival in 2004, shows the effects of globalisation on the various wine regions of the world.
+In it, Rolland and Parker are portrayed as downright diabolical protagonists of a worldwide wine uniform with so-called Coca-Cola wines, which, according to experts, is not justified.
+Because the diversity of the wines of the wineries advised by Rolland proves exactly the opposite.
+Nor is he, as shown in the film, an unconditional advocate of micro-oxigenation.

-Rolland has been active on more than 100 companies on every continent.
-The supported wineries read like a Who's Who of the international wine world.
-In France, among others Château Angélus.
-Château Ausone.
-Château Beau-Séjour-Bécot.
-Château Beauséjour Duffau Lagarosse.
-Château Belgrave.
-Château Bonalgue.
-Château Canon.
-Château Citran.
-Château Clinet.
-Château de Camensac.
-Château Destieux.
-Château Figeac.
-Château Kirwan.
-Château La Gaffelière.
-Château La Dominique.
-Château Larmande.
-Château Laroque.
-Château Lascombes.
-Château La Tour Carnet.
-Château La Tour-Martillac.
-Château Léoville-Poyferré.
-Château Le Pin.
-Château L'Évangile.
-Château Malescot Saint-Exupéry.
-Château Pape-Clément.
-Château Pavie.
-Château Pontet-Canet.
-Château Prieuré-Lichine.
-Château Puech skin.
-Château Smith-Haut-Lafitte.
-Château Troplong-Mondot and Château Valandraud, Others were among others Lapostolle (Chile), Marqués de Griñón (Spain), Ornellaia (Italy), Simi Winery (California) and Trapiche (Argentina).
+Rolland was active on all continents for well over 100 companies.
+The supported wineries read like a Who is Who of the international wine world.
+In France these were, among others Château Angélus, Château Ausone, Château Beau-Séjour-Bécot, Château Beauséjour Duffau-Lagarosse, Château Belgrave, Château Bonalgue, Château Canon, Château Citran Château Clinet, Château de Camensac, Château Destieux, Château Figeac, Château Kirwan, Château La Gaffelière, Château La Dominique, Château Larmande, Château Laroque, Château Lascombes, Château La Tour-Carnet, Château La Tour-Martillac, Château Léoville-Poyferré, Château Le Pin, Château L'Évangile, Château Malescot Saint-Exupéry Château Pape-Clément, Château Pavie, Château Pontet-Canet, Château Prieuré-Lichine, Château Puech-Haut, Château Smith-Haut-Lafitte, Château Troplong-Mondot and Château Valandraud Others have included Marqués de Griñón (Spain) and Ornellaia (Italy) in Europe, and overseas Lapostolle (Chile), Simi Winery (California) and Trapiche (Argentina).